-For all types of operations, horizontal values increase as a helicopter flies along its profile.
-Profile speed is the speed at the profile point; it is the magnitude of the helicopter velocity vector.
-It is the same as true airspeed with no wind, and the sections below refer to profile speed as true airspeed (TAS).
-Profile speed is approximately equal to ground speed, except when climbing or descending at steep angles.
+For all types of operations, horizontal distance values increase as a helicopter flies along its profile.
+Profile speed is the ground speed at the profile point; it is the magnitude of the helicopter velocity vector.
+It is the same as true airspeed in cases where there is no wind.
+In the sections below, references to profile speed are talking about ground speed.